Jett Pangan: Solo work and Jett Pangan Group (1995–2001)

 When the Dawn disbanded in 1995, Pangan moved on to work as a recording company executive and was later persuaded to release the solo album, Spell.
-Not long after, the Jett Pangan Group was formed and successfully released two albums.

-They disbanded in 2001 with Pangan continuing to perform with the Dawn.
+Pangan formed the Jett Pangan Group, releasing two albums including The Jett Pangan Group and Daylight.
+They disbanded in 2001 after which Pangan rejoined The Dawn in 1999 and has continued to perform with the band across multiple decades.